Ikkyū: Childhood

-Training
+Training and enlightenment

 When Ikkyū turned thirteen he entered Kennin-ji in Kyoto to study Zen under a well known priest by the name of Botetsu.
 Here Ikkyū began to write poetry frequently that was non-traditional in form.
 He was openly critical of Kennin-ji's leadership in his poetry, disheartened with the social stratum and lack of zazen practice he saw around him.
 In 1410, at the age of sixteen, Ikkyū left Kennin-ji and entered the temple Mibu-dera, where an abbot named Seiso was in residence.
 He did not stay long, and soon found himself at Saikin-ji in the Lake Biwa region where he was the sole student of an abbot named Ken'o.
 It seemed Ikkyū had finally found a master that taught true Rinzai Zen as Ikkyū saw it.
 Ken'o was sporadic in his teaching style and was a strong believer in the supremacy of zazen.
 In 1414, when Ikkyū was 21, Ken'o died.
 Ikkyū performed funeral rites and fasted for seven days.
 In despair Ikkyū tried to kill himself by drowning himself in Lake Biwa, but was talked out of it from the shore by a servant of his mother.